JuhoKon/iBeacon-server/README.md

 ## Pages

 The application uses dynamic routing.
 Pages are found in `pages/content[groupId]/[beaconInfoId]/[loc].tsx`.
-For example for group 1 and beaconInfoId 12, the page would be: [http://localhost:3000/content/1/12/en] (English) [http://localhost:3000/content/1/12/fi] (Finnish).
+For example for group 1 and beaconInfoId 12, the page would be: [http://localhost:3000/content/1/12/en](English) [http://localhost:3000/content/1/12/fi](Finnish).
 The routing and data fetching are done by groupdId and beaconInfoId, beaconInfo-objects exist inside the Tour-object.
 See database documentation for more information on how the DB schema and logic works.

 Data fetching itself is done server-side on the page.

+### Static pages

+About and landing pages are static, and are found under `pages/` folder (/about and /landing).
+En and fi - localizations are currently available for them.

+Accessing them is straightforward: [http://localhost:3000/landing/fi] [http://localhost:3000/about/en].

 ## Deployment

-The deployment scripts work using the `gloud command-line tool`, you need ot have it downloaded and installed, and configured on the account that you want to deploy the project to.
+The deployment scripts work using the `gloud command-line tool`, you need to have it downloaded and installed, and configured on the account that you want to deploy the project to.

 I myself, used this command to configure the account and choose the GCP-project: